Finding the Best Places to Retire Since 2006!

 Overview: Chandler is a comfortable bedroom community about 20 miles southeast of downtown Phoenix in south central Arizona.
-It blends in with Mesa, Tempe and Gilbert to the north and west and has more than doubled in size during the last couple of decades.
+It blends in with Mesa, Tempe and Gilbert to the north and west and has grown by 8% in the last decade.

 People come for the endless sun, award-winning golf courses (at least 10 courses have a Chandler address) and other outdoor recreation.
 Bistros and boutiques dot the city, and residents enjoy a major shopping mall, a publicly funded art gallery, art walks, jazz festivals, block parties and all types of community events, including an ostrich festival.
 The beautiful 1,500-seat Chandler Center for the Arts is home to the Chandler Symphony Orchestra.
 Two-year Chandler-Gilbert Community College has classes for all ages.
 Major retailers include Apple, Whole Foods, Nordstrom and many others.
 Intel, the computer chip processor, is a large employer.

-The city has a good selection of master-planned communities, including 55+ Sun Lakes, which has a variety of home styles and prices from the low-$100,000s.
-Mediterranean architecture and newer, treeless, tract housing subdivisions are common throughout Chandler.
+The city has a good selection of master-planned communities.
+Newer, treeless, tract housing subdivisions with Mediterranean architecture are common throughout Chandler.